Case Interview Cheat Sheet: Frameworks, Formulas, Tips

 What Formulas Do You Need for Case Interviews?

-You will not have a calculator in your interview.
-You need these 12 formulas memorized cold so you can apply them under pressure.
-In my experience, candidates who know these formulas solve quantitative problems roughly twice as fast as those who try to figure them out on the spot.
+You will not have a calculator in your interview, so you need these 12 case interview formulas memorized cold.
+In my experience, candidates who know them solve quantitative problems roughly twice as fast as those who try to figure them out on the spot.

 - Profit = Revenue - Costs